"Inland Revenue Exchange System Email Virus" removal guide

 What is "Inland Revenue Exchange System Email Virus"?

-Typically, malspam contains phishing messages, malicious attachments or malicious website addresses.
-Also, it is common that cyber criminals disguise such emails as legitimate, official, they exploit names of well known companies, organizations.
-This particular malspam is disguised as a letter regarding some invoice, cyber criminals behind it attempt to deceive recipients into opening a malicious attachment which is designed to infect computers with a Trojan named Ursnif (also known as Gozi).
+Typically, malspam contains phishing messages, malicious attachments, and website addresses.
+Cyber criminals often disguise these emails as legitimate and official by exploiting names of well-known companies and organizations.
+This particular malspam email is disguised as a message regarding an invoice.
+The cyber criminals responsible attempt to deceive recipients into opening a malicious attachment, which infects computers with a Trojan named Ursnif (also known as Gozi).

-Cyber criminals behind this malspam claim that this email contains a copy of electronic invoice.
-The attached Microsoft Excel file (named Fattura_45456.xls, although, its name may be different in other emails) is malicious - it is designed to install Ursnif.
-Although, this malware can be installed on computers through this document only if recipients give it a permission to enable editing (macros commands).
-Ursnif is a Trojan designed to record various sensitive information such as user-system information, browsing data, login credentials.
-Also, it is capable of recording keyboard input (log keystrokes) and executing downloaded files.
-Cyber criminals behind this malicious program could misuse obtained information to steal identities, credit card details, various accounts and use them to trick other people into paying them money, make fraudulent purchases, transactions, spread this or any other malspam campaign further, and for other malicious purposes.
-Additionally, they could use Ursnif as a tool to install some other malware on victim's computer, some other Trojan (e.g., Remote Access Trojan), cryptocurrency miner, ransomware.
-Therefore, by disabling the Protected View mode in the aforementioned attachment/MS Excel document recipients might become victims of identity theft, suffer monetary, data loss, experience issues related to online privacy, browsing safety and other serious problems.
-It is strongly recommended no to trust this email/not to execute the attached file.
+Cyber criminals behind this malspam claim that this email contains a copy of an electronic invoice.
+The attached Microsoft Excel file named Fattura_45456.xls (its name might differ in other emails) is malicious and installs Ursnif.
+Note that, this malware is installed on computers through this document only if recipients give it permission to enable editing (macros commands).
+Ursnif is a Trojan designed to record various user-system information, browsing data, and login credentials.
+It is also capable of recording keyboard input (logging keystrokes) and executing downloaded files.
+Cyber criminals behind this malicious program could misuse obtained information to steal identities, credit card details, various accounts, and use them to trick other people into making payments, fraudulent purchases and transactions, spreading this and other malspam campaigns further, and for other malicious purposes.
+Additionally, they could use Ursnif to install other malware onto the victim's computer such as a Trojan (e.g., Remote Access Trojan), cryptocurrency miner, or ransomware.
+Therefore, by disabling Protected View mode in the aforementioned attachment/MS Excel document, recipients might become victims of identity theft, suffer monetary/data loss, experience issues relating to online privacy and browsing safety, and other serious problems.
+You are strongly advised not to trust this email or execute the attached file.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|